sergiudm/sergiudm.github.io/content/post/RWKV3/index.md

 ---
-title: "The Evolution of RWKV(part 3)"
+title: "The Evolution of RWKV (Part 3)"
 date: 2025-04-14 00:00:00+0000
 draft: true
 weight: 1